5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 		- To figure out if the `MSR 0xE2` register of your BIOS is unlocked, add `ControlMsrE2.efi` to `EFI/OC/Tools` and your config.plist (under `Misc/Tools`) and run it from the BootPicker.
 The output should look like this: </br>![CFG Lock Disabled](https://user-images.githubusercontent.com/76865553/210180491-0f48b7b0-ae46-4dda-b110-6703401e2c25.jpg)

 9. **Alternative/Optional Kexts**:
-	- **AppleIntelCPUPowerManagement** and **AppleIntelCPUPowerManagementClient** kexts from [**OCLP**](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Misc) &rarr; Needed to re-enable ACPI CPU Power Management on macOS Ventura.
-If your CFG Lock is not disabled in BIOS, you need to disable these kexts and force-enable XCPM support instead
 	- [**itlwm**](https://github.com/OpenIntelWireless/itlwm): Kext for Intel WiFi Cards.
 Use instead of `AirportBrcmFixup`if you don't use a Broadcom WiFi Card
 	- [**IntelBluetoothFirmware**](https://github.com/OpenIntelWireless/IntelBluetoothFirmware): Kext for Intel Bluetooth Cards.
 Use instead of `BrcmPatchRam` and Plugins if you don't use a Broadcom BT Card
 	- [**NoTouchID**](https://github.com/al3xtjames/NoTouchID): only required for macOS 10.13 and 10.14 so the boot process won't stall while looking for a Touch ID sensor.